Early Intervention should be everyone’s intention

 4. Ensure the communication with the injured person is handled appropriately

-Our consultants are trained to understand how to speak to injured parties in a way that is supportive, helpful, and sensitive.
+Our consultants are trained to understand how to speak to injured parties in a supportive, helpful, and sensitive way.
 They also have an awareness of the ramifications of the language they use at this time.

 5. Begin immediate Return to Work planning